-AI in Inventory Management: 2026 Data & Visibility Trends
+AI Inventory Management 2026: Top Data & Visibility Trends

-How AI and real-time visibility are reshaping inventory management in 2026.
-Data from Hackett Group, UPS, and leading market researchers.
+How AI and real-time data are reshaping inventory visibility in 2026.
+Insights from Hackett Group, UPS, and leading market researchers with actionable findings.

 Artificial intelligence and real-time visibility are rewiring how businesses manage inventory in 2026.
 The global inventory management software market, projected to exceed USD 3.4 billion by year's end, reflects this shift.
 Here's what the data actually says.